Ramasubramanian/dynaform-cli/README.md

 |element|String|-|Yes|Unique ID of the form element to refer for a value|

 #####Example
-In the below example the value returned from this value source will be the current value in form element named "status"
+In the below example the value returned from this value source will be the current value of form element named "status"
 ```json
 {
 	"type": "element_value",